Electronic Arts ‘Mass Effect: Andromeda’ Begins Preloading On Consoles Today

 General manager Aaryn Flynn also added, “We really wanted to reestablish what we loved about Mass Effect 1, with that sense of exploration, that sense of newness, that sense of wonder.
 The story flows from that.”

-Early trials of the game by industry journalist have confirmed that so far the game seems to be sticking to its roots.
-Jake Dekker, of GameSpot, said his time with the game was enjoyable and familiar, but with a few new mechanics to learn.
+Early trials of the game by industry journalists have confirmed that the game seems to be sticking to its roots.
+Jake Dekker of GameSpot said his time with the game was enjoyable and familiar, but with a few new mechanics to learn.
 His only complaints about Electronic Arts blockbuster were technical in nature, e.g. audio syncing issues.

 Mass Effect: Andromeda has a lot of new aspects, but so far they all sound like welcome additions and changes.
 For example, the class system is much more flexible.
 If you start off as an engineer but later decide you want to become an adept, you simply spend your points accordingly when leveling up.
 Any class can spend points in any tree.